Windows 10 to Windows 11 Upgrade: Step‑by‑Step Tutorial

 Ways to upgrade to Windows 11

-There are several safe and supported ways to move from Windows 10 to Windows 11.
-Using the Windows Update, Windows 11 Install assistant, using the media creation tool to create a USB or downloading the Windows 11 USO.
+There are several safe and supported ways to move from Windows 10 to Windows 11 or upgrade to the latest Windows 11 25H2.
+Using the Windows Update, Windows 11 Install assistant, using the media creation tool to create a USB or downloading the Windows 11 ISO.

 The best method depends on your device’s compatibility, your internet speed, and whether you want to keep your files and apps or start fresh.